 Driven by a lifelong fascination with these reports and a need to make sense of them, John Zada travels to the heart of the Great Bear Rainforest to collect tales of these encounters.
-While braving the elements and an impossibly rugged terrain Zada uncovers a quirky subculture filled with eccentric characters.
-Loggers, hunters, indigenous elders, environmentalists and wilderness guides provide him with tantalizing clues for his investigation while giving him rare insight into the lives of their challenged communities.
-As the author’s journey deepens, it transforms into a quest to understand perception, belief and the nature of reality – as well as his own deeper motives.
+While braving the elements and an impossibly rugged terrain, Zada uncovers a quirky subculture filled with characters.
+Loggers, hunters, indigenous elders, environmentalists and wilderness guides provide him with tantalizing clues for his investigation while giving him rare insight into the lives of their struggling communities.
+As the author’s journey deepens it transforms into a quest to understand perception, belief and the nature of reality – as well as his own deeper motives.

 In the Valleys of the Noble Beyond: Travels in the Great Bear Rainforest in Search of the Sasquatch is a compelling portrait of one of nature’s most enduring mysteries amid a magical, but unsettled region threatened by human activity.

 A fascinating and unique account of the Bigfoot phenomenon that is equal parts memoir, psychology, travelogue, cultural commentary and manifesto on nature.
 Totally gripping and unputdownable.
 Destined to be a classic of adventure and a standout among the more conventional works on the Sasquatch.”